lambdaclass/concrete/paper/evidence-carrying.typ

 )
 ]

-The title deliberately echoes #emph[proof-carrying code] (PCC) @necula1997pcc and typed assembly language @morrisett1998tal, where a proof or typing derivation travels with a binary and is checked at load time.
+The title echoes #emph[proof-carrying code] (PCC) @necula1997pcc and typed assembly language @morrisett1998tal, where a proof or typing derivation travels with a binary and is checked at load time.
 Concrete differs in #emph[what] carries the evidence and #emph[when]: the evidence is a source-tied, drift-gated attachment maintained by the compiler across edits, not a fixed certificate shipped with a binary.
 The fingerprint-binding lifecycle and automatic staleness are the contribution, not the proof object.

 Verification-first systems languages — F\* and its Low\* subset @swamy2016fstar @protzenko2017lowstar, Dafny @leino2010dafny, and SPARK-style Ada workflows — start from contracts and generated proof obligations.
 Concrete inverts the emphasis: it is systems-first, with proof as an #emph[opt-in attachment] over a validated-Core anchor and a small eligible fragment, accepting that most code is enforced-and-reported rather than proved.
 CompCert @leroy2009compcert proves the compiler itself; Concrete explicitly does #emph[not], and its contribution is making the unproved-but-evidenced boundary legible and self-invalidating rather than eliminating it — our §9 result is a single preservation fragment, not a verified pipeline.
 RustBelt @jung2018rustbelt establishes semantic foundations for Rust's type system externally; Concrete keeps a weaker but in-toolchain notion of currency tied to the exact compiled body.